racodond/sonar-css-plugin/README.md

 ### Specific to CSS
 * "@import" rule should not be used
 * @import rules should precede all other at-rules and style rules
+* CSS should not be embedded in HTML files
 * Stylesheets should not "@import" too many other sheets

 ### Specific to Less
 * Deprecated "e" escaping function should be replaced with ~"value" syntax
 * Rulesets should not be nested too deeply
+* Same variable should not be declared multiple times within the same scope
 * Single-line comments (//) should be preferred over multi-line comments (/* ... */)
 * Variables should be declared at the beginning of the block
 * Variables should follow a naming convention